What is constipation?

 Babies who’ve started on solids might have firmer and less frequent poos at first.
 This usually sorts itself out in a few weeks.

 Adding more water to your baby’s solids might help.

 Other causes of constipation in babies

-If a hard poo has caused a tear in the rectum or anus, it might hurt to poo.
-In this situation, babies might instinctively hold poos in.
-The remaining poo gets hard and more difficult to push out.
+If a hard poo has caused a tear in the rectum or anus, pooing might hurt your baby.
+In this situation, your baby might instinctively hold poos in.
+This can mean that the remaining poo gets hard and more difficult to push out.